 How Scamorza is made

 Raw milk is poured into the boiler and heated to a temperature of about 33-35 °C with the addition of liquid calf rennet: coagulation takes about 30-40 minutes.
-The curd is broken into cheesy granules the size of a grain of maize, which settle at the bottom of the boiler.
+The curd is broken into cheesy granules the size of a grain of maize, which settles at the bottom of the boiler.

 Once a part of the whey has been removed, the curd is matured under whey for 6-7 hours at a temperature of 38-40 °C, then extracted to begin the spinning phase.

 After cutting the curd into strips, it is placed in boiling water (85-90 °C) to enhance the plasticity of the casein and ensure good stretching.
-The portioning and moulding of the cheese is followed by consolidation of the curd in cold water.
+The portioning and molding of the cheese is followed by consolidation of the curd in cold water.

 The cheeses are salted in brine (20-22% NaCl) for a period ranging from 30 minutes to 2-3 hours.

 The Scamorze produced are then tied in pairs with Raffia string and subjected to the final smoking process using straw smoke at 40-50 °C for 10-15 minutes.

 Spheroidal in shape with a slight central bottleneck, Scamorze have a thin crust, formed by a soft, smooth, brown/hazelnut skin layer (characteristic of the smoking process).